-The Bachelor of Arts degree, LM002, at UL in conjunction with Mary Immaculate College, offers students the opportunity to create their own BA with a choice of 19 subjects.
+The Bachelor of Arts degree at UL, LM002, offers students the opportunity to create their own BA with a choice of 16 subjects.

-LM002 is a Bachelor of Arts programme from the University of Limerick (in conjunction with Mary Immaculate College).
+LM002 is a Bachelor of Arts programme from the University of Limerick.

 Introduced in 2017, this degree allows for a greatly expanded selection of subjects and subject combinations.

 You will select LM002 on the CAO and then make subject choices once enrolled in UL.
 This enables you to make informed subject choices in consultation with your academic advisors.